 But what are we actually doing during a code review?
 I always fall back to check the same things.
 These things will later lead to Code Review Best Practices:

 My first check is always to just check if the code is doing what the commit message says it does.
 If there is already a discrepancy it is hard for others to validate if the code is correct.

-- Performance (often not so important – if it is in the same ballpark of the perfect/better solution
+often not so important – if it is in the same ballpark of the perfect/better solution

 For me, Maintainability is one of the biggest factors.
 This might be biased because I am currently developing on a long-term project.
 But still, it is quite nice to not slow down your future implementation.